 Jill Redmond, Executive Senior Associate Commissioner

-Gene Smith, Ohio State University, Director of Athletics
+Gene Smith, Vice President and Director of Athletics

 “Partnering with Anomaly and TeamAltemus has helped Michigan State’s EverGreen program become one of the best in the country,” said Elliott Daniels, Michigan State Senior Associate Athletics Director for Student-Athlete Engagement.
 “We wanted to successfully position our student-athletes at the forefront of NIL and their collaborative DDMC protective education curriculum, implemented both virtually and in-person, allows us to empower our student-athletes to make well informed decisions as they build their brands in navigating potential NIL opportunities.”

 “The reason Boise State chose to work with Team Altemus and Anomaly Sports for our NIL education is simply because they are the best.
 During my time working at the NCAA, I have watched closely the work they have done with the Elite Student-Athlete Symposium and their education is both dynamic and effective.
 When we get on a call with them, we know they are going to be prepared and they are going to keep our student-athletes attention for the full hour.
 They're the best!”

 Matt Brewer, Former Boise State Former Associate Athletic Director for Compliance

 Danielle Harris, Wisconsin Intercollegiate Athletic Conference Commissioner and Former Great Lakes Intercollegiate Athletics Conference Associate Commissioner